Sumatran tiger

 Each tiger has its very own stripe pattern.
 Conservation scientists who study tigers can identify individuals by their unique stripes.

-Tigers earn their stripes for their own kind of strength: they can carry something twice their own body weight 10 feet (3 meters) up a tree.
+Tigers can carry something twice their own body weight 10 feet (3 meters) up a tree.

-A tiger’s night vision is six times better than a human’s.
+A tiger’s night vision is six times better than ours.

 DISCOVER WILDLIFE